STIXProject/stixproject.github.io/documentation/profiles/authoring/index.md

 3. Rinse and repeat steps 1-2 until you finish all types.

-4. Types that are completely unused (i.e. are not going to appear in instance documents because all instances are prohibited) can be hidden or deleted.
+4. Types that are completely unused (i.e. are not going to appear in instance documents because all instances are marked MUST NOT) can be hidden or deleted.

 <img src="flowchart.png" alt="flowchart" />